Are Dog Parks a Good Idea?

 There is a growing variety of off-leash parks and playgrounds in communities around the country.
 Most city or county governments will have information on their websites about public parks that allow dogs to be off-leash.
-In addition, websites such as “Off-leash meetup” allow you to search for groups or locations by zip code.
-If you can’t find an organized playgroup, ask your veterinarian, breeder, or owners of other dogs that your pup sniffs during its walks.
-If you have a fenced in yard, you might even consider starting such a group yourself.
+Also, websites such as “Off-leash meetup” will enable you to search for groups or locations by zip code.
+If you can’t find an organized playgroup, ask your veterinarian, breeder, or other dog owners that your pup sniffs during its walks.
+If you have a fenced-in yard, you might even consider starting such a group yourself.

-Introduce your dog to off-leash slowly If your dog has never been to an off-leash park before, avoid peak hours.
-“The first time you bring your dog, go at a time when it isn’t very busy, usually early in the morning or on a weekday,” suggests Hendrickson.
-“This way, your dog can sniff and explore on its own terms.”
+Introduce your dog to off-leash slowly.
+If your dog has never been to an off-leash park before, avoid peak hours.
+“The first time you bring your dog, go at a time when it isn’t hectic, usually early in the morning or on a weekday,” suggests Hendrickson.
+“This way, your dog can sniff and explore on its terms.”

 Bennett suggests first introducing your dog to another dog, one on one.
 “Make sure to introduce your dog to another that is relatively calm and isn’t going to overwhelm your pet,” Bennett says.
 Look for a positive greeting ritual.
 Dogs tend to approach each other in an arc and sniff each other’s faces and necks before making a beeline for the behind, Bennett says.

 Watch Your Dog For Signs of Stress or Aggression

 Monitor your pup closely for a reaction to other dogs.
 Healthy play behavior involves exaggerated and repetitive movements, Bennett says.
 These may include chasing, jumping in the air, moving quickly to the left or right, and bowing down with the front paws.